DaxnGo/NotesApp-Dicoding/README.md

 ## 📒 NotesApp-Dicoding
-A simple notes-taking web application developed as a submission project for the Dicoding course: _Belajar Membuat Aplikasi Web untuk Pemula_.
+A simple notes-taking web application developed as a submission project for the Dicoding course: _Belajar Fundamental Front-End Web Development_.
 This app helps users write, manage, and archive notes directly in their browser, with a clean interface and responsive layout.

 ## **✅ Submission Criteria Fulfilled**
 - ✅ Displays the list of notes well